Early this year the wonderful Helen Howells , editor and stylist asked me to collaborate on a shoot she had in mind at the stunning Brinkburn Priory

 I adore working with Georgina Harrison Photography.
 After collaborating on multiple projects together I just knew she was the perfect photographer to capture the wild, untamed beauty of the surroundings whilst showcasing the elegant and refined elements of the shoot too.

 Adam Prest, the florist, is a total dream to work with.
-Adam is progressive and really has a revolutionary approach to floral design.
+Adam is progressive and really has a revolutionary approach.
 His creativity resulted in the most magnificent feather and elegant crystal installation above the tablescape.

 With soft hues of herbaceous greens, soft greys and muted pinks the mix of wild mushrooms, Hellebore, ranunculus and eucalyptus he provided the perfect bouquet for the bride too.